FL-Marine/SQL_best_practices/README.md

 # SQL_best_practices
-Personal SQL best practices README
+Personal SQL best practices README.md

 ##  Here are some intermediate SQL techniques that will help you for your next data analytics and data science projects!